How Crochet Knit Its Way Into Fashion's Every Warp & Weft

 As for why crochet and knitwear have become such darlings of the fashion world, well, that’s an easy one.
 Having spent so much time at home during the pandemic, millions of people were forced to come up with new ways of keeping their hands busy.
 In turn, simple, attainable activities like knitting and crocheting rose in popularity.
 At the same time, cottagecore, or the aesthetic surrounding the ease of countryside living, was busy embedding itself in nearly every facet of life in lockdown, from the way we cooked to the things we wore (hello nap dresses!).

-But we’re not in lockdown anymore, at least not in the U.S., where 49.6% of the population is fully vaccinated.
-Because of that, we can at last set down our needles and enjoy the fruits of our labor.
+But once we're finally out of lockdown, we can at last set down our needles and enjoy the fruits of our labor.
 Or in my case, watch with heart eyes as Daley models his gold-medal-worthy wares.